joined/units3-mobile-app/README.md

 Then you can take the App ID and put it into `phonegap-build.yaml` together with your email (see the sample for the format).

-Now you can trigger a new build with `grunt pgbuild`.
+Now you can trigger a new build with `grunt onlinebuild`.
 This does the following tasks:

 + creates a compressed archive
 + uploads it to PhoneGap Build service